Sudhir-Pratap/license-manager/README.md

-# 🛡️ Insurance Core Validator Package
+# 🛠️ Insurance Core Helpers Package

-Enterprise-grade validation and protection package for Laravel applications.
+Utility helpers package for Laravel applications.

-A comprehensive insurance-style validation system that protects your applications from unauthorized use while maintaining complete transparency for legitimate users.
+A comprehensive collection of utility helpers and tools for Laravel applications, providing essential functionality for development and deployment.

 ## 🎯 Key Features